jasonvan/prexel/README.md

 ## Installation

+### Download Sublime Text 3

 First, a copy of Sublime Text 3 should be installed.
 It can be downloaded at:

     https://www.sublimetext.com/

+### Find the Sublime Text 3rd-party packages folder

-After downloading and installing Sublime Text, in your file system (e.g., Windows Explorer), navigate to the "Packages" folder for Sublime Text.
+After downloading and installing Sublime Text, in your file system (e.g., Windows Explorer or Finder), navigate to the "Packages" folder for Sublime Text.
 This is where Sublime Text installs all third-party plugins.
 The "Packages" directory location for various operating systems can be found below.

 **Windows**